 - ¼ tsp salt (I recommend Real Salt)

-3/4 cup chocolate/carob chips (Use my Homemade Chocolate / Carob Chips for a low carb option)
+- ¾ cup chocolate/carob chips (Use my Homemade Chocolate / Carob Chips for a low-carb option -- carob for AIP.)

-3/4 cup chopped almonds (soaked and dehydrated if possible.
+- ¾ cup chopped almonds (soaked and dehydrated if possible.
 Omit for AIP, or use chopped tiger nuts)

 - Add coconut milk, sweetener, cocoa or carob powder, arrowroot, vanilla and salt in blender or food processor.
 Mix well.